S Corp vs LLC: How much self-employment tax can I save with an S Corporation?

 But let’s play with that 1/3rd number again –

 Now – if you were to do 1/3rd as a salary – and invest for 25 years, earning 8% – here’s what you might see.

 At $30,000 in net profits – you’d see savings of about $3,060 a year or $255 a month.

 After 25 years – you’d save $176,500 and have a portfolio of $241,600.

 At $75,000 in net profits – savings of about $7,649 a year or $637 a month –

 After 25 years – you’d have saved $191,100 in self-employment taxes and have a total portfolio of $603,527

 At $110,000 in net profits – you’d see savings of about $11,200 a year, or $935 a month.

-But folks – you can save massive amounts of money in an S-Corp…..
-But remember there are drawbacks that you need to know about – and you should watch our video about the 3 drawbacks of an S-Corp in the description below.
+But folks – you can save massive amounts of money in an S-Corp… Just remember there are drawbacks that you need to know about – and you should definitely watch our video about the 3 drawbacks of an S-Corp below.

-Thanks for reading and watching out small business videos, if you’re looking for more entrepreneur and small business advice, check out the Feedbackwrench Youtube channel, for the best small business youtube channel.
+Thanks for reading and for watching our small business videos.
+If you’re looking for more entrepreneur and small business advice, check out the Feedbackwrench Youtube channel for the best small business youtube channel.